mborn1/pyoptex/docs/source/customization.rst

 added by means of a covariate function.
 The exact interface depends on which algorithm the covariate function targets.

-The covariance function is added as a parameter to the criterion.
-Assume the covariance function is called `cov`.
+The covariate function is added as a parameter to the criterion.
+Assume the covariate function is called `cov`.

 >>> metric = Dopt(cov=cov)

-An example of a preimplemented covariance function is :py:func:`time trend (splitk plot) <pyoptex.doe.splitk_plot.cov.cov_time_trend>`
+An example of a preimplemented covariate function is :py:func:`time trend (splitk plot) <pyoptex.doe.fixed_structure.cov.cov_time_trend>`

 >>> metric = Dopt(cov=cov_time_trend(5, 20))